Shadow of the Colossus: Reception

 Many reviewers consider the game's soundtrack to be one of its greatest aspects.
 In addition to Electronic Gaming Monthly's award of "Soundtrack of the Year", GameSpot commented that the musical score conveyed, and often intensified, the mood of any given situation, while it was described as "one of the finest game soundtracks ever" by a reviewer from Eurogamer.

 However, the game has been criticised for its erratic frame rate, which is usually smooth while traversing the landscape, but often slows down in fast-paced situations, such as colossus battles.
 Concern was also expressed about the game's camera, which was described by GameSpy as being "as much of an opponent as the Colossi", "manag[ing] to re-center itself at the worst and most inopportune times".
 Reviewers are often mixed about Agro's AI and controls; Edge commented that the controls were "clumsy, crude, and unpredictable".
 Other critics like Game Revolution and GameSpot felt the game was too short (average playthrough time estimated 6 to 8 hours), with little replay value given the puzzle elements to each colossus battle.

+Sales

+Shadow of the Colossus sold 140,000 copies in its first week at retail in Japan, reaching number one in the charts.
+Almost 80% of the initial Japanese shipment was sold within two days.
+These figures compare favorably with Ico.
+The game was placed on Sony's list of Greatest Hits titles on August 6, 2006.